 Learn to phrase questions that ask for advice like "What suggestions do you have for the best way to spend my summer?" and avoid asking "Are you hiring?"

-Focus your applications during peak recruitment season based on your industry
+Focus your applications before and during peak recruitment season based on your industry

 Start networking early, often and right away!